Quick Facts about Incontinence

-To diagnose and identify incontinence, a doctor must typically perform the following procedures.
+To diagnose and identify incontinence, doctors must typically perform the following procedures.
 First, review the patient's medical history and bladder diary.
-Then, they will proceed to conduct a physical exam, and most likely order some additional tests, like a urine analysis, and a blood test.
+Then, they will proceed to conduct a physical exam and most likely order some additional tests, like a urine analysis and a blood test.

 Complications of Incontinence